jiakechong1991/coser/README.md

 ## Data

-The complete dataset is currently undergoing internal review for safety concerns.
-We have provided some example data from *The Harry Potter series* and *A Song of Ice and Fire series* in the data/final/ directory.
+The complete dataset is available here: [CoSER Dataset](https://huggingface.co/datasets/Neph0s/CoSER).
+Besides, we provide some example data extracted from *The Harry Potter series* and *A Song of Ice and Fire series* in the data/final/ directory.

 ### Constructing Your Own Datasets